immutant/immutant.org/tutorials/clustering.md

 option.

-But rather than go through a platform-specific example of creating an IP alias, I'm going to take advantage of another JBoss feature: the `jboss.socket.binding.port-offset` property will cause each default port number to be incremented by a specified amount.
+But rather than go through a platform-specific example of creating an IP alias (unless you're on a Mac, see above), I'm going to take advantage of another JBoss feature: the `jboss.socket.binding.port-offset` property will cause each default port number to be incremented by a specified amount.